XWorm Part 1 - Unraveling a Steganography-Based Downloader

 Starting at $bitmap_begin

-, the remaining image bytes are stored in a memory buffer, which are then used to construct a .NET Bitmap object.
-It then iterates through each pixel in the bitmap, reads in its RGB byte values, and adds them to a new byte list $byte_list
+, the remaining image bytes are stored in a memory buffer, used to construct a .NET Bitmap object.
+It then loops through each pixel and loads their RGB byte values into variable $byte_list

 . figure 8 - code responsible for image manipulation